bilalasghar173/cv_project/README.md

 input to save time and make more educated.

 # DataSet
 The Dataset consists of two directories called diseased and healthy.
-DataSet can be found here. https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color
+DataSet can be found here.<br />
+https://github.com/spMohanty/PlantVillage-Dataset/tree/master/raw/color